Design overview

 Explore window

-Using the Explore window, you can easily switch between different kinds of tasks, from editing dashboards to creating data cubes and more.
+You can quickly switch between different kinds of tasks using the Explore window as an alternative to the main menu, from editing dashboards to creating data cubes and more.
 For example, right-click (or long-tap) on the Metric Sets folder and select New Metric Set to edit a metric set full-screen.
 Or, click New Folder to create a sub-folder, then right-click and Cut and Paste files to better organize your project items.

 Create a new sub-folder